koorchik/node-mole-rpc/README.md

 ## Basic usage

 This module is transport agnostics.
-So, [you can choose any transport you need](https://www.npmjs.com/search?q=mole-rpc-transport)
+So, [you can choose any transport you need](https://www.npmjs.com/search?q=keywords:mole-transport)

-### Simple example with websocket transport (WebSocketServer for server)
+### Simple example with websocket transport

+In this example, we use WebSocketServer for RPC server but you you can use simple WS server transport as well.
+This can be useful for the case when server connects to client (you can bypass firefall in this way).

 **Server**
 ```js